 For the Executive Board, the Act to Supplement and Amend the Regulations for the Equal Participation of Women in Leadership Positions in the Private and Public Sector (FüPoG II) dated 10 June 2021 has introduced a statutory minimum participation requirement.
-Executive Boards of listed companies with more than three Executive Board members are required to have at least one woman and one man on the board (sec.
-76 para.
-3a AktG (new version)).
+Executive Boards of listed companies with more than three Executive Board members are required to have at least one woman and one man on the board (section 76 (3a) AktG).
 This statutory minimum participation requirement replaces the obligation of companies to set a legally non-binding target quota.
-Although FüPoG II grants a grace period for compliance with the enhanced rules Deutsche Börse AG does already fulfil the new statutory requirement and does also report in accordance with section 289f para.
-2 no. 5a HGB (new version).
+Deutsche Börse AG meets these statutory requirements and reports on them in accordance with Section 289f (2) No. 5a of the HGB.